-As December marched in and those Christmassy feelings started to hit, I made plans for the first days of my winter holiday.
+As December marched in and those Christmas feelings started to hit, I made plans for the first days of my winter holiday.
 I decided to book a 1-week JR Pass Ticket (highly recommended if you are on a tourist visa and want to experience the Shinkansen trains while avoiding paying a fortune) and started planning my Kansai trip.

-I was excited for the trip to Osaka and Kyoto, I was excited!
-Especially for Kyoto, since I was about to meet my first Japanese friend, who I hadn't met since we first encountered each other in Berlin.
+I was excited for the trip to Osaka and Kyoto—especially for Kyoto, since I was about to meet my first Japanese friend, who I hadn't met since we first encountered each other in Berlin.
 The second person was Dimitris, an old friend from my hometown, who had moved to Kyoto to start a new life, and since then, he has mastered the tricks of the Kyotoite lifestyle.

 Pro tip: On a cloudy, wet Kyoto winter day, we set out for the famous Nishiki Market.
 We made a grave mistake, though.
 We didn't meet outside the market beforehand.
 If you don't want to struggle with vast crowds of tourists and locals, make sure to meet your company beforehand.

-Nishiki Market is a lively place packed with people the whole day, and almost every day.
+Nishiki Market is a lively place packed with people day in, day out.
 It has been around for over 400 years and, at some point, it was the equivalent of the (former) Tsukiji Market in Edo-Tokyo, so basically a fish market.
 But over the years it expanded to include all kinds of locally-produced raw food ingredients and fermented, pickled, and dried food products.
-Until some decades ago, the shops were exclusively owned by families and were addressed to the local people who wanted to buy raw and processed food for their home-cooking.
+Until some decades ago, the shops were exclusively owned by families, geared toward local people who wanted to buy ingredients for their home cooking.
 With the massive influx of tourists, the shops adapted to serving food on the spot to some extent, and some companies entered the market, too.